i8studios/eslint-config/README.md

 4. You can run `npm lint` manually but ideally follow instructions below on setting it up with your IDE.

 ## Visual Studio Code

 Install the official [ESLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and you're good to go!

 For CSS linting, install the official [Stylelint Extension](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint).
+In the extension settings, make sure to set "Stylelint Path" to `node_modules/stylelint`, and add `vue` to the "Validate" array below.